erland-syafiq/faro-investing-oa/README.md

 # Faro Investing OA

 ## Overview
 This is a simple stock management application for Faro Investing OA that features a login page and an assets page.
 Users can log in to view and manage stock data.
+It is built using React and Tailwind CSS.

 ## Features
 - **Login Page**: Users can log in with the following credentials: